-- (1) These columns show the range of potential payouts for cash incentive awards made in 2013 under the Annual Cash Incentive Plan.
-The amounts shown in the Threshold column are the payouts when threshold performance is achieved, which are 50% of base awards for each executive.
-The amounts in the Target column reflect payouts at target level of performance, which are 92.5% of the base awards for Mr. Piro, Mr. Lobdell, Mr. Dudley and Mr. Quennoz and 88.5% of the base award for Ms. Pope.
-The amounts shown in the Maximum column reflect maximum payouts, which are 141.7% of the base awards.
-Additional details regarding these awards are provided below under the heading "Non-Equity Incentive Plan Awards." - (2) These columns show the estimated range of potential payouts for awards of performance RSUs made in 2013 under the 2006 Stock Incentive Plan.
+- (1) These columns show the range of potential payouts for cash incentive awards made in 2014 under the Annual Cash Incentive Plan.
+The amounts shown in the Threshold column are the payouts when threshold performance is achieved, which are 50% of target awards for each executive.
+The amounts in the Target column reflect payouts at target level of performance, which are 100% of the target awards.
+The amounts shown in the Maximum column reflect maximum payouts, which are 150% of the target awards.
+See the section of the Compensation Discussion and Analysis entitled "Annual Cash Incentive Awards" on pages 27 to 30 for a description of the terms of the awards. - (2) These columns show the estimated range of potential payouts for awards of performance RSUs made in 2014 under the 2006 Stock Incentive Plan.
 The amounts shown in the Threshold column reflect the minimum number of RSUs that could vest, which is 50% of the target amount shown in the Target column.
 The number of RSUs shown in the Maximum column is equal to 150% of the target amount.
-Additional details regarding these awards are provided below under the heading "-Equity Incentive Plan Awards." - (3) The grant date fair values for the performance RSUs assume performance at target levels and a stock price of \$30.29 (the closing price of the company's common stock on March 5, 2013, the date of the grant).
+See the section of the Compensation Discussion and Analysis entitled "Long-Term Equity Incentive Awards" on pages 30 to 33 for a description of the terms of the awards. - (3) The grant date fair values for the performance RSUs assume performance at target levels and a stock price of \$31.65 (the closing price of the company's common stock on March 5, 2014, the date of the grant).
 The grant date fair values of the performance RSUs assume that the executive will continue to be employed by the company throughout the performance period.
-See the section below entitled "-Equity Incentive Plan Awards" for additional details.